About the blog DNAcoil.com

 If you have any questions, comments or spotted a typographic error (don’t worry I’ll hide a few in every post) feel free to drop a line in the comments or send me an email at i [at] iric.nl

 About Eric van der Helm

-Eric van der Helm is currently doing science at SNIPR BIOME.
-He pursued his bachelor degree in Biomedical Engineering at the Eindhoven University of Technology (TU/e) in The Netherlands.
-Subsequently he carried out his Master thesis in the group of Maarten Merkx where he obtained his master degree in 2012.
-He’s master research was focused on the design of fluorescent proteins to sense relevant biomolecules using various protein engineering techniques.
+Eric van der Helm is currently at SNIPR BIOME.
+His master research was focused on the design of fluorescent proteins to sense biomolecules using various protein engineering techniques in the group of Maarten Merkx at the TU/e in the Netherlands.
 During his master track he went to the University of Washington (UW) in the USA as a visiting research scientist to work on the computational design of protein-protein interactions involved in cancer immunotherapy in the group of David Baker.
-Previously, Eric was part of the Morten Sommer lab at the Novo Nordisk Foundation Center for Biosustainability at the Technical University of Denmark (DTU) where he focused on the development of a novel platform for drug discovery using genetically engineered bacteria.
-Currently he is part of SNIPR BIOME working on microbiome modulation using CRISPR.
+Eric finished his PhD in the Sommer lab in Denmark, where he focused on the development of a novel platform for drug discovery using genetically engineered bacteria.
+Currently he is VP of Synthetic Biology and Bioinformatics at SNIPRBiome focusing on microbiome modulation using CRISPR.